 Wednesday: Drop-in Mah Jongg Meets afternoons in the winter and evenings in the summer.
 Call the library for a time.

 Wednesday RPL Writers' Group open to writers of all levels of experience.
 Facilitated by author and staff member Fran Hodgkins, meets the third Wednesday of each month from 6:30-8:00 p.m.
 This group is approaching their one year anniversary!
 New members always welcome.
 Reservations not necessary.
 Coming soon!...a Youth Writers' Group-yet to be named!

-Thursday Poets corner: Beginning October 4, will meet on the first and third Thursdays of the month from 4:00 to 5:30.
+Thursday Poets corner: Meets on the first and third Thursdays of the month from 4:00 to 5:30.
 The workshop is open to the public and welcomes all levels of ability and experience.
 Bring a selection of work to share.
 Local poets George Chappell and Jim Ostheimer will conduct the workshops.

 Saturdays Drop in Mah-Jongg from 9:00-12:00 (Mah Jongg group may meet informally in the Marine Room or the children's room but you will need to bring your own set.)

-BookLovers' Cafe usually meets the fourth Saturday of the month.
+BookLovers' Cafe usually meets the last Saturday of the month.
 Check the BLC page for details.

 For a calendar view or for special events not listed here click on Events Calendar

 When you reread a classic you do not see more in the book than you did before; you see more in you than there was before.